mozz100/tohora/README.md

-screenserve Copyright (C) 2019 Richard Morrison www.rmorrison.net
+tohora Copyright (C) 2019 Richard Morrison www.rmorrison.net

     This program comes with ABSOLUTELY NO WARRANTY; for details see `LICENSE`.
     This is free software, and you are welcome to redistribute it